Etativel/Nodes-Blog/README.md

   - Minor UI refinements for mobile previews and comment styling
   - Add user about Editor, implementing tiptap text editor

+## Future Features

+- **Content tags**
+  Allow users to pick tags for their content.

+- **Follow Tags/Topics**
+  Instead of only following users, people can follow specific tags or topics.

+- **User can post images or reels**
+  Allow users to upload and share images, short videos, and reels alongside or instead of blog posts.

+- **Direct Messaging**
+  Users can privately message each other, with optional group chat functionality.

+- **Story Feature**
+  Users can post 24-hour disappearing content (photos, text, polls, questions).

+- **Communities/Groups**
+  Users can create and join communities based on interests (like Reddit subs).

 ## Contributing

 Feel free to submit a Pull Request.